Zuntan03/EasyWan22/README_en.md

 ## How to Use

 - Launch with `ComfyUi.bat`.
+	- **[ Warning ][ ComfyUI Trap ][ Many Victims ]
-	- On first launch, old workflows in browser cache may open and cause errors.
-Please ignore the errors and close the workflow.
+	On first launch, old workflows in browser cache may open and cause errors.
+	Please ignore the errors and close the workflow.**
 - Update with `Update.bat`.
 	- Automatic file download during updates can be toggled with `EasyWan22/AutoDownload_(Enable|Disable).bat`.
 	However, disabling it may cause `Easy/*` workflows to not work properly after updates.

-**Open the `Easy/00_I2V(ImageToVideo)` workflow and check the instructions at the top of the workflow.**
+1. **After launching `ComfyUI.bat`, open the `Easy/00_I2V(ImageToVideo)` workflow and check the instructions at the top of the workflow from the top-left.**
+Generate videos by clicking `Queue Prompt`.

 **There are examples with workflows in `Sample/`.**
 **The examples have post-processing like upscaling and frame interpolation enabled.**
 **If you want to do seed gacha based on the examples, please disable post-processing first before doing gacha.**

 ## Recent Updates

+### 2025/08/07

+- Continuing to update `Easy/I2V` workflow.
+	- As the number of green nodes has increased, frequently used nodes are now colored red.
+	- Added `Trim` functionality to `PostProcess` to remove specified number of frames from the beginning or end of videos.
+	- Changed to toggle function enable/disable with single toggles.
+	- Adjusted video save filenames for specific purposes.
+	- Made `Refiner`'s Full Block swap an optional feature.
+		- Resolves the issue of slightly increased VRAM consumption in LowNoise.

+### 2025/08/06

+- `Easy/I2V` workflow now supports `Refiner`.
+	- Enlarges generated videos and refines them with LowNoise V2V that inherits from original video generation.
+	- Added `Refiner` example samples to `Sample/`.
+		- Generate with long side `640px` for gacha, refine to `960px`, then upscale 2x for FullHD+.
+		- `Refiner` doesn't reduce VRAM consumption.
+		Its feature is enabling faster gacha loops at lower resolutions.
+- Added support for downloading `Download\loras\Nsfw\GeneralNsfw22_v008a-L.bat`.
+- Updated ComfyUI and WanVideoWrapper versions.

 ### 2025/08/04